SOLAS-TTRPG/SOLAS/README.md

 To play, you'll need more than two people (one of whom is the Game Master, referred to as the GM), a way to take notes, and at least one standard six-sided die.
 Other materials are nice to have (like more d6s, some way to take notes), but are certainly not needed.

 ## Rolling
 A die roll is when someone rolls at least one standard six-sided die to determine an outcome.
 A roll of four or higher is a success (a six is worth two successes), meaning a three or lower is a failure.
 The “result” of a roll is how many total successes there are.
-In these rules, rolls are indicated in these rules by an **R**, followed by a number such as R1, R4, etc.
+In these rules, rolls are indicated in these rules by an **R**, followed by a number such as R1, R4, etc. The **R** indicates a roll, and the number after it is the number of dice that you are rolling.

 Sometimes a roll is specified as “advantaged” which means dice rolls succeed on a 3 or higher.
 Another variant is “disadvantaged” which means dice rolls succeed on a 5 or higher.
 Rolling a 6 is always considered to be 2 successes.
 Advantages and disadvantages both stack, and each cancels the other out.
 Having double advantage means the dice are successes on twos or higher.